[[ THIS PAGE IS CURRENTLY UNDER CONSTRUCTION AND SUBJECT TO REVISION ]]

 More details: Likewise, the term “racist” describes something that normalizes racial inequity and can be used (legitimately) to support policies that produce or sustain racial inequity.
 (How to be an Antiracist, pp. 20-21).
 Though some contend that ‘race’ as it’s interpreted today did not crystallize as an aspect of one’s social identity until the 16th century, the idea of ‘the Other’ is as old as mankind.
 And Stoicism is categorically against dividing human beings in such ways.

 Can/do Stoics believe in God?

-Simple answer: Yes, Stoics can believe in God; they have and still do articulate their commitment to reason (logos) in theistic terms.
-But the God articulated by Stoics like Cleathes and Epictetus may not be compatible with more anthropomorphic conceptions of God in the Jewish, Christian, or Muslim faith.
+Simple answer: Yes, Stoics can believe in God; many have and still do articulate their commitment to reason (logos) in theistic terms.
+But the God articulated by Stoics like Cleanthes and Epictetus may not be compatible with more anthropomorphic conceptions of God in the Jewish, Christian, or Muslim faith.

 Is Stoicism a religion?

 Simple answer: It depends on your definition of religion, but the simple answer is ‘no’.
 It is better described as a way-of-life.